rlan/convert-csv-schwab2pp/README.md

 * "Wire Received"
 * "Sell" (Not verified)

 I have actual transactions for only above types of transactions.
-"Sell" is a guess; I don't have an actual sale.
+"Sell" is an educated guess; I don't have an actual sell record.

 License: